nbarkhina/AzureGitRepos/README.md

 ![Azure Repos Tutorial](images/animated_tutorial.gif)

-> Tip: You can also access all of the commands from the Command Bar starting with the name 'Azure Git Repos'
+> Tip: You can also access all of the commands from the Command Palette starting with the name 'Azure Git Repos'

 * Initialize - Set Org and Personal Access Token
 * Download Repo - Displays projects picker to download from repo